The Tilting Theory of Contraction Algebras: Composition for Contraction Algebras

 As in \cite{faithful}, our strategy to provide a faithful group action on the derived category of a contraction algebra is to construct a faithful functor

 Then it immediately follows that there is an injective group homomorphism

 for any maximal rigid object $N$.
 To define such a functor, it is natural to set $\Phi(C_N) \colonequals N$ but then for each arrow $s_i \colon N \to \upnu_i N$ we need to choose an equivalence between the corresponding derived categories.
+These will be precisely the equivalences $F_i$ we constructed in \S\ref{explicit}.

 \begin{notation} Suppose that $\Spec R$ is a complete local isolated cDV singularity and that $N \colonequals \bigoplus\limits_{i=0}^n N_i \in \cmr$ is a basic maximal rigid object with $N_0 \cong R$.
 If $i \neq 0$, consider the following algebras: